kenueve/simple_shell/README.md

 	- Use system calls only when you need to (why?)
 	- Write a README with the description of your project
 	- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

+### GitHub
+*There should be one project repository per group.
+If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
+Add your partner as a collaborator.*